Sanaxen/predictive_maintenance/README.md

  vibration sensor, and current sensor) and were acquired at each location.

  A 'maintenance' column has been added for maintenance (tool change) information.
 This is because it is inferred that maintenance (tool replacement) was performed on areas where wear was extremely reduced in the process of increasing wear.

+**Things to keep in mind**
+We have added a maintenance column, where maintenance=1, assuming that the cutter was replaced at the end of the cutter life.
+However, the data shows that the cutter was probably replaced only because of switching between different cutting conditions.

+Therefore, the simulation of the RUL estimation below may be unrelated to the cutter life.

 - Time stamp items added as appropriate